uvaai/ml1/30 week3/40 Chinese Room/content.md

 positive sentiment, but have read the data set and are trying to get your classifications as close as possible to the labels of these 1.6 million sample tweets.
-Argue whether or not you think you would have understanding of the labeled sentiment of tweets in this data set.
+Argue whether or not you think you would have understanding of the labeled sentiment of tweets based on the examples in this data set.

 5. Finally, consider a combined system, consisting of the Naive Bayes sentiment analysis program and yourself, the programmer who wrote it.
 For this combined